 Published at Sunday, July 22nd 2018, 06:55:59 AM by Delfina Stavros.
 Living Room.
 Blue and white glamour in a living room.
 Although you occasionally see delicate arm chairs in traditional living rooms, the emphasis when it comes to seating is really on comfortable, sit-back-and-relax pieces.
 Traditional roll arm or William Birch sofas like the ones in this room from Villa Skovly are right at home, and more often than not they`re loaded with throw pillows to up the comfort level.

-Published at Thursday, July 26th 2018, 07:51:47 AM.
-Living Room By Johanna Boesch.
+Published at Thursday, July 19th 2018, 08:00:56 AM by Berta Nucci.
+Living Room.
 Stone fireplace in a living room, A giant stone fireplace is the perfect starting point for a comfortable, traditionally decorated living room.
 Since traditional rooms rely on balance and symmetry, having such a distinct focal point to arrange furniture around is ideal.
 Designer Kim Regas used muted neutrals, soft textiles and inviting furniture to create a feeling of relaxed elegance.